meltyourface/blank/posts/RitualsRitual-space/Octahedral-Crystal-Activation-Ritual-for-Metaphysical-Applications/index.md

 ## The Octahedral Activation Ritual

-Purpose: To purify and energetically activate a variety of crystals for metaphysical applications.
+**Purpose**: To purify and energetically activate a variety of crystals for metaphysical applications.

 Materials:
 1. Various crystals of choice